drj11/pypng/README.md

 which limits the testing that can be done.
 The author welcomes bug reports for Plan 9 images.

+The `priplan9topng` tool has an even more experimental option `--font` which converts Plan 9 subfont files to a sequence of PNGN files.

 ### Release 0.0.21